Corporate branding

 Changes in stakeholder expectations are causing an increasing number of corporations to integrate marketing, communications and corporate social responsibility into corporate branding.
 This trend is evident in campaigns such as IBM Smarter Planet, G.E.
 Ecomagination, The Coca-Cola Company Live Positively, and DOW Human Element.
 As never before, people care about the corporation behind the product.
 They do not separate their opinions about the company from their opinions of that company's products or services.
 This blending of corporate and product/service opinions is due to increasing corporate transparency, which gives stakeholders a deeper, clearer view into a corporation's actual behavior and actual performance.
 Transparency is, in part, a byproduct of the digital revolution, which has enabled stakeholders—employees, retirees, customers, business partners, supply chain partners, investors, neighbors—with the ability to share opinion about corporations via social media.

-Top 10 Most Valuable Brands
+Top 10 most valuable brands

-According to Forbes, these are the world's highest ranking brands in 2021.
+According to Forbes, these are the world's highest ranking brands as of 2021: